 • File download using Wget, HTTP, FTP or similar technology.

-The following clauses only briefly introduce these transfer mechanism.
+The following clauses only briefly introduce examples of transfer mechanisms.
 Analysis of what is the most suitable methods and technical specification are not in scope for this BIS and are not provided by Peppol.

 8.2.1.
 Direct HTTP database connections